AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXWrapper/TagName.md

 CAEXWrapper.TagName Property
 ============================
-AutomationML 2.1 APIGets the name of the CAEX tag for this CAEX object.
+Gets the name of the CAEX tag for this CAEX object.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)